AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * otherwise the ``global_item`` denotes both an input and an output, is has a ``mode_selector`` of In_Out.

+For purposes of determining whether an output of a subprogram shall have a ``mode_selector`` of Output or In_Out, reads of array bounds, discriminants, or tags of any part of the output are ignored.
+Similarly, for purposes of determining whether an entity is "fully initialized as a result of any successful execution of the call", only nondiscriminant parts are considered.
+[This implies that given an output of a discriminated type that is not known to be constrained ("known to be constrained" is defined in Ada RM 3.3), the discriminants of the output might or might not be updated by the call.]

 #.
 An entity that is denoted by a ``global_item`` which is referenced by a
    subprogram but is neither an input nor an output but is only referenced